Understanding Sugar Substitutes & Artificial Sweeteners

 Artificial sweeteners mimic the effects of sugar in the body.
 Essentially, artificial sweeteners interact with body receptors while being ingested.
 These receptors send messages to the brain that act as a signal.

-To the brain, it doesn’t matter if the sweetness is artificial or actual.
-Hunger signals interestingly still react the same way.
+To the brain, it does not matter if the sweetness is artificial or actual - hunger signals interestingly still react the same way.

 Evidence on artificial sweeteners lacks a conclusive answer in most cases, though experts find people tend to eat more carbs and sugars to satisfy the body's signals from sweets.
 This usually leads to weight gain, which is often the opposite desired outcome when switching to artificial sweeteners.